Besides the current coronavirus crisis, there’s another issue looming on the horizon. Hay fever season!

 You may have found that moving to the Netherlands has uncovered an allergy you never knew you had.
 Welcome to the club!
 That’s probably because the Netherlands — being a flat, green land — has an array of trees, flowers, and over 150 types of grass.

-Anyway, hay fever season is not limited to one time in the year – there are actually a few different pollen seasons.
+Anyway, hay fever season is not limited to one time in the year — there are actually a few different pollen seasons.
 Tree pollen usually starts right at the start of March, through till the end of May.
-Then there is a crossover between the two, with grass season – which is why most of us are dying right now because the pollen count is so ridiculously high.
+Then there is a crossover between the two, with grass season — which is why most of us should be dying of right now (but I’m not, anyone else?)

 Grass season stays into July and then mould spores happen as we come into Autumn.
 So for some of us, hay fever season lasts the whole 3 months.
 There’s no way to know how bad it will be every month until it happens.